8bitgentleman/telegroam/README.md

 - [x] bring back toggle media tags
 - [x] fix media nesting (right now they nest under a blank block because I cut out mediatags)
 - [x] Support tweet extraction using [this smartblock](https://github.com/dvargas92495/SmartBlocks/issues/216) as inspiration.
 Extracted text would be the parent with the tweet URL as a child block
-- [ ] support [Readwise esque block formatting shortcodes](https://blog.readwise.io/add-chapters-to-highlights/) (.h1, .h2, .ar (right alight), .al (left alight))
-- [ ] actually toggle shortcode nesting
-- [ ] figure out how to simulate a 'thread' ie multiple messages that are all indented under the same parent message

-- [ ] only print stuff to the console if user has set debug mode to true
-- [ ] create a github repo pages site so the script can be hosted (not yet feasable since roam-client compiles)
-- [ ] support stackable shortcodes .t.d.apt
-- [ ] ignore capitalization when searching shortcodes
-- [ ] fix custom panel startup bug where settings blocks are not created on initialization
+- [x] fix custom panel startup bug where settings blocks are not created on initialization
-- [ ] create a custom panel for shortcodes
-    - this will be a combination of the multi and  pages component.
-Left most input is the shortcode and right side can only be filled by pages

 # Git and GitHub Style Guide <a name = "style"></a>